garethtdavies/zqw-docs/docs/faq.md

 ### How do I upgrade from WinZEC?

-TLDR just install zec-qt-wallet and it'll work.
 WinZEC has now been deprecated.
 You can simply install zec-qt-wallet and it'll use the existing data directory and wallet from WinZEC and operate as normal.

-### Can I import WinZEC address book?
+### Can I import the WinZEC address book?

-Yes, simply browse to the location of the address book file.
+Yes, browse to the location of the address book file.
 By default this will be `%HOMEPATH%\AppData\Local\ZcashSwingWalletUI\addressBook.csv` where `%/HOMEPATH%` is typically `C:\Users\YourUsername\` and you may need to enable viewing hidden files to browse to the `AppData` folder location.

 ![Import address book](images/import-address-book.png)

-## What languages is zec-qt-wallet available in?
+## In what languages is zec-qt-wallet available?

-Currently it is available in Frech, Spanish and Portugese.
-If you want to help by translating see the [translations page](/translations/)
+Currently, it is available in Frech, Spanish and Portuguese.
+If you want to help by translating see the [Translating zec-qt-wallet](/translations/) page.